The Branches 'Stepping Stones' house: Retrofitting a Victorian HMO for low energy bills and better living

 Collaboration is at the heart of everything we do at Cullinan Studio – and the more complex the project, the more important it is.

 Homes designed according to Passivhaus principles provide residents with affordable energy bills.
 But more than that, it’s known that living in a healthy and sustainable building contributes positively to the wellbeing of its occupants.
-We believe that the Branches Stepping Stone house can provide a model for similar projects in other London boroughs and beyond.
+We believe that the Branches Stepping Stones house can provide a model for similar projects in other London boroughs and beyond.

 And by showing a way to redesign a Victorian property to successfully meet LETI targets, it can also pave the way for other kinds of low energy consumption retrofits.